szilard/teach-ML-CEU-master-bizanalytics/wk01/lab/README.md

 - create a simple Rmarkdown file, run it in RStudio and get html report
 - upload files to their github account

 - start an EC2 instance, create an image, stop/restart, configure security groups (open ports)
+- do same work in RStudio server on EC2 and on RStudio locally on laptop

-On EC2 one can use this [AMI](http://www.louisaslett.com/RStudio_AMI/) with R and Rstudio server already installed.
+On EC2 one can use this [AMI](http://www.louisaslett.com/RStudio_AMI/) with R and RStudio server already installed.
 Please change the default password for the `rstudio` user (e.g. as described at the previous link).
 Installing Java and the h2o R package is easy:
 ```
 sudo apt-get install default-jre
-R
+sudo R
 install.packages("h2o")
 ```